Daily COVID-19 update: Freeborn, Waseca counties report deaths - Albert Lea Tribune

 Daily COVID-19 update: Freeborn, Waseca counties report deaths

-Freeborn County reported its second death tied to COVID-19 on Sunday, while Waseca County reported two new deaths, according to the daily update from health officials.
+Freeborn County reported its second death of a person with COVID-19 on Sunday, while Waseca County reported two new deaths, according to the daily update from health officials.

 The Minnesota Department of Health reported the Freeborn County resident who died was between 85 and 89 years old.
 In Waseca County, one person died who was between 85 and 89 years old and one person died who was between 95 and 99 years old.